 First, our budget is proactive rather than reactive.
 Many popular budgeting apps aggregate your transactions and let you see how much money was already spent on what, but they don’t actually help you plan out your future goals.
 We use the app YNAB, though a simple spreadsheet could get you most of the way there.

 Keeping track of your spending in such detail may sound taxing, but it has many benefits.
 By giving every dollar a job, we know what our spending will look like ahead of time, and we can focus on saving for the long-term.

 Secondly, the envelope system helps you smooth out seasonal spending patterns over time.
 For example, we have a dedicated category for Christmas gifts to which we allocate a few dollars every month.
 Though buying holiday gifts may not seem top of mind in February, allocating to that category year round means that once December rolls around, we have a full “digital envelope” of cash solely dedicated to buying gifts.

 Though the physical spending may vary month-to-month, the amount we contribute to each category is very steady.
 I think of this as almost like a self-sponsored credit card, where we have low monthly payments every month, instead of a large payment all at once.
-Since we keep most of our cash in low-risk investment products such as Smart Saver, it’s actually like a credit card that pays its interest payments to us!

 3. Speak openly and frequently about future priorities.